Armistice Weekend 2018

 Following our Channel crossing we travel to our hotel.

 Today we have a full day guided tour of the Ypres Salient.
 We begin at Frezenberg: with an introduction and overview over the Salient.
 We then travel to Artillery Wood and the grave of Hedd Wyn before arriving at the new Welsh Memorial where we take a short lunch stop.
 In the afternoon we begin our tour at the Langemarck German Cemetery before continuing to the Tyne Cot Cemetery, the largest British cemetery on the Western Front.
 We finish the day at the interesting new Memorial Museum Passchendaele 1917.
-Every evening in Ypres you can witness the poignant ‘last post’ which takes place at 8pm each evening.

 Today we travel to the Somme where we begin our guided tour at Newfoundland Park and the Ulster Tower before a light lunch stop (price not included).
 We then continue to the impressive Thiepval Memorial, where a gigantic stone monument carries the names of 75,000 British and Commonwealth soldiers of no known grave.
 We continue to the Lochnagar Crater before finishing at the Welsh Memorial at Mametz Wood.